Btsbo/DK-DHB-MD/README.md

 Feel free to contribute.

 ### Disclaimer
-This is an open source WhatsApp bot based on Multi Device created by [`@SamPandey001`](https://github.com/SamPandey001) & [`@fantox`](https://github.com/FantoX001) working with [`@adiwajshing/baileys`](https://github.com/adiwajshing/baileys).
-Do not recode it without notifying the owners otherwise you will be petitioned for fraud & copyright infringement!
+This is an open source WhatsApp bot based on Multi Device!

 ## Help
 Give a ⭐ to this repo if it helped you.